-- 1. Name, title, address, telephone number, and email address for the grant point of contact.
-This person must be an employee of the applicant. - 2.
-Statement as to whether the applicant (the organization whose unique entity identifier/ DUNS number is being used for the application) will serve as a fiscal agent.
-A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting only administrative activities.
-If this is the case, the applicant must include a statement acknowledging that, should an award be made, the applicant will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 CFR Part 200, as well as all project deliverables.
-The applicant must also list all of the entities with which it will enter into subaward agreements to implement the project.
-Note: The fiscal agent must be an eligible applicant for this program. - 3.
-Statement as to whether the applicant has expended \$750,000 or more in federal funds in the applicant's past fiscal year.
-If so, specify the end date of the applicant's fiscal year.
-(Note: Exclude federal financial aid) - 4.
-Statement as to whether the applicant is a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code. - 5.
-Statement as to whether the applicant is a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable.
-For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation.

-Note: Applicants that use the safe-harbor procedure must upload the required Disclosure of Process Related to Executive Compensation in the Budget/Financial Attachments section of JustGrants.
+- 2B.
+Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
+Part 200, as well as all project deliverables. [checkbox] - 3.
+Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year? - Yes go to 3A - $\circ$ No - 3A.
+Specify the end date of the applicant's fiscal year. - 4.
+Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code? - Yes - o No - 5.
+Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
+For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation. - Yes go to 5A - $\circ$ Nc - 5A.
+Note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.